cssam/StarwarsClient/README.md

 Once click on Films
 ![alt_tag](https://user-images.githubusercontent.com/6191308/127859776-5f5f0ebd-47e4-47e4-8e99-f9cdcb2d2987.png)

-Similarly you can see Species, Vehicles, Starships of each Person
+Similarly you can see Species, Vehicles, Starships of each Person.
+SnackBar appears if no content.

 #####Angular Material components used here
 * mat-paginator